Do Go On - 125 - The Legend of Bigfoot

 Can't stride out.

-You got a stretch before that?
+You got a stretch before then?

 Yeah, you got to.